Ranulf II of Alife: Rebel leader

 Soon most of the peninsular baronage was behind the rebel leaders.
 Roger II was distracted temporarily by a rebellion in Apulia, but with the surrender of Grimoald, Prince of Bari, he could turn to face the Capuan renegades.
 They took Benevento, an ally of both pope and king, and turned towards Roger's royal army.
 Roger moved to besiege Nocera, but was met by the rebel army: Robert on the left, Ranulf on the right.
 On 24 July, the armies met at the Battle of Nocera.
 The rebels were victorious and Roger fled.

 A large army under Lothair of Germany was expected, but instead the Emperor left Italy after his coronation, despite Ranulf's attendance.
 Therefore, that year, 1133, Roger was able to return to the peninsula from his stronghold in Sicily and reverse many of the rebel successes.
 But new revolts opened up.
 Ranulf supported Tancred of Conversano with men under Roger of Plenco, but otherwise, kept a lower profile, awaiting reinforcements from Pisa and Genoa.
 Ranulf failed to deliver Nocera from a siege and Robert of Capua fled north.
 By June 1134, Ranulf's own supporters had melted away and he was forced to make peace with the king.
 According to Alexander of Telese, the two kissed and embraced such that "those that were present were seen to be shedding tears for very joy."
-Ranulf's gains since the outbreak of rebellion were taken back, but his wife and son returned to him amicably (his cruelty being apparently not so egregious).
+Ranulf's gains since the outbreak of rebellion were taken back, but his wife and son returned to him amicably.

 In 1135, a Pisan fleet with Robert of Capua laid anchor in Naples.
 With rumours of Roger's death circulating, Ranulf joined Robert and Duke Sergius VII of Naples in that city and prepared for a siege.

 In 1136, Lothair II and the duke of Bavaria, Henry the Proud, descended the peninsula to support the three rebels.
 Ranulf, with Robert and Henry, took a large contingent of troops to besiege the peninsular capital of the kingdom, Salerno.
 Salerno surrendered and the large army of Germans and Normans marched to the very south of Apulia.
 Having thus left most of southern Italy under his control, Lothair decided to appoint a new duke of Apulia and since Robert and Sergius were already powerful potentates, Ranulf was raised to that position.
 Lothair claimed the right to investiture, but so did Pope Innocent II; the former on the grounds that Emperor Henry III had appointed Drogo of Hauteville in 1047 and the latter on the grounds that Pope Nicholas II had raised Robert Guiscard to ducal status in 1059.
 Together, pope and emperor handed power to Ranulf in Salerno and the Germans departed for home, leaving Ranulf to defend his hard-won duchy.
 Ranulf accompanied the emperor as far as Aquino and received 800 knights for his fight.